sharkovsky/sharkovsky.github.io/_posts/2020-09-18-colab-io-bench.markdown

 This confirms our understanding that the performance of reading files for the first time is bounded by the time required to transfer the file contents over the internet.

-## Storing and reading your data from the cloud
+## Implementation guide: storing and reading your data from the cloud

 This section presents the code and some technical details for implementation.